This oven brisket recipe is incredibly easy. Simply rub the beef with spices, bake it in a foil pouch, then briefly broil it to crisp the fat.

 The detailed instructions for making this recipe are included in the recipe card below.
 Here are the basic steps:

-- Bake the brisket for three hours in a 300°F oven.
-(Image 4).
+Bake it for three hours in a 300°F oven.
+This is what it looks like when it's ready:

-- Brush the slightly cooled meat with the cooking juices and broil it to crisp the fat.
-Let the meat rest for a few minutes before slicing it.
-(Images 5,6).
+Brush the slightly cooled meat with the cooking juices and broil it to crisp the fat.
+This is what it looks like after being broiled:

 Expert Tips

 Beef brisket comes with a beautiful fat cap.
 Please don't remove it completely, whether before or after cooking.
 It's the best part!
-But you can ask your butcher to trim it into a manageable thickness; ¼ inch is ideal.
+But you can ask your butcher to trim it to a manageable thickness: ¼ inch is ideal.
+Brisket should be cooked with the fat side up.
+This will allow the melting fat to seep into the meat, making it juicier and more flavorful.

 Recipe FAQs